NCAA DIVISION II BASKETBALL COLLEGES Complete D2 List

 Tiffin University – Tiffin, Ohio – Private – Great Midwest Athletic Conference – NCAA D2

-Trevecca Nazarene University – Nashville, Tennessee – Private – Great Midwest Athletic Conference – NCAA D2
+Trevecca Nazarene University – Nashville, Tennessee – Private – Gulf South Conference – NCAA D2

 Truman State University – Kirksville, Missouri – Public – Great Lakes Valley Conference – NCAA D2